superlinked/VectorHub/docs/use_cases/personalized_search.md

 ![Illustration of vector embeddings](../assets/use_cases/personalized_search/embeddings.png)

+## Vector search vs. keyword-based search

+Vector embedding is revolutionizing the way we search and retrieve information.
+It works by converting data into a numerical representation, known as a vector.
+Conversion into vectors allows the search system to consider the semantics – the underlying meaning – of the data when performing a search.

 Let's say you're searching for a book in an online store.
-With traditional keyword-based search, the user would need to know the exact title or author's name.
-But with vector embeddings, the user could simply describe the book's theme or plot, and the search system would retrieve relevant results.
-This is because vector embeddings understand the 'meaning' of the query, rather than just matching keywords.
+With traditional keyword-based search, you would need to know the exact title or author's name.
+But with vector embeddings, you can simply describe the book's theme or plot, and the search system retrieves relevant results.
+This is because vector embeddings understand the _meaning_ of the query, rather than just matching keywords.

 ### How does it search?